UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/WebSphereBPMSourceConfig/overview.md

 ## History

+### Version 8

+* A versions importing field will be correctly set and marked as finished importing when creating versions that aren't copied to codestation.

+### Version 7

+* Fixing CVE:CVE-2019-4233

 ### Version 6

 * Fixes APAR PH08149: MultipleCompilationErrorsException: The current scope already contains a variable of the name props.